jbcoe/allocators/TALK.md

 ---

-## Why would we want to use an allocator?
+## What could we use an allocator for?

 Stack allocation (avoid the heap)